Skip to Main Content

 • Always read and review AI-generated outputs.

-• Never copy and paste AI-generated outputs into your assessment.
+• If you copy and paste AI-generated outputs into your assessment you must include quote marks and cite appropriately.

 • Rephrasing AI-generated output and adding it to your assessment is not enough for it to be considered your work.